umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/README.md

 ## Legacy Umbraco

-The steps outlined in this article applies to moderne Umbraco from version 10 and later versions.
+The steps outlined in this article apply to modern Umbraco from version 10 and later versions.

-Are you upgrading to a minor for Umbraco 6, 7 or 8 you can find the appropriate guide below:
+Are you upgrading to a minor for Umbraco 6, 7, or 8?
+You can find the appropriate guide below:

 {% content-ref url="version-specific/minor-upgrades-for-umbraco-8.md" %} version-specific/minor-upgrades-for-umbraco-8.md {% endcontent-ref %}